26thavenue/wande/req.md

 - Better error handling
 - Create a layout folder in the components
 - Please notify me for out stock
+- Invalid cart item when the number in stock is less than a user cart item

 Flow